Calls for proposals

 Standard and exploratory AAP

-This call aims tofund bold, risky, and disruptive projects in order to stimulate innovation and the exploration of new scientific horizons.
+This callfor proposals aims tofund bold, high-risk, and groundbreaking projects in order to stimulate innovation and the exploration of new scientific frontiers.

-In addition, the PTL is committed tostructuring and strengthening the local scientific communityby supporting collaborative initiatives.
+In addition, the PTL is committed tobuilding and strengthening the local scientific communityby supporting collaborative initiatives.

 AAP Master's Scholarships

-The PTL COSMIC has funded five master's scholarships as part of the Biology-Health Cluster's "Master's Scholarships" call for proposals.
-This funding supports projects related to the theme of the PTL COSMIC – Complex Organoid Systems with Multifaceted Interactions, involving a team from the Biology-Health Research Cluster.
+The PTL COSMIC has funded five master’s scholarships as part of the Biology-Health Research Cluster’s “Master’s Scholarships” call for proposals.
+This funding supports projects aligned with the PTL COSMIC’s research theme—Complex Organoid Systems with Multifaceted Interactions—involving a team from the Biology-Health Research Cluster.

-The IMMUNLUNG project aims to develop an advanced model of human bronchial tissue derived from induced pluripotent stem cells (iPSCs) on a chip (Organ-on-Chip) incorporating immune and endothelial cells.
-This immunocompetent mini-lung will enable researchers to study the impact of the "cocktail" of air pollutants and respiratory viruses—the air exposome—on bronchial epithelial function and inflammation.
-This platform will provide a powerful tool for research, small molecule therapeutic screening, and a pathway to personalized medicine.
+The IMMUNLUNG project aims to develop an advanced model of human bronchial tissue derived from induced pluripotent stem cells (iPSCs) on a chip (Organ-on-Chip) that incorporates immune and endothelial cells.
+This immunocompetent mini-lung will enable the study of the impact of the “cocktail” of air pollutants and respiratory viruses—the aerial exposome—on bronchial epithelial function and inflammation.
+This platform will provide a powerful tool for research, the screening of small therapeutic molecules, and a pathway toward personalized medicine.

 Developing Human Mini-Brain Models to Study Glioma–Neuron Interactions